-- Route the exhaust line without shut-off units. - Observe the maximum permissible pressure (see technical data). - ▶ Observe the permissible pressures and pressure differentials for the product. - Check the function of the exhaust line on a regular basis.
+- Open shut-off units immediately before or at the same time as starting the pump. - Observe the maximum permissible pressure of 1,500 hPa (absolute). - Observe the permissible pressures and pressure differentials for the product. - Check the function of the exhaust line on a regular basis.